SHORT-TIME MEASUREMENT ACHIEVED THROUGH TECHNICAL EXCELLENCE

 A precious platinum case and an argenté-coloured dial complement the mechanical elegance of the calibre L101.2.
 The blued hands contrast with the bright silver tones, ensuring excellent readability.
 In keeping with this watch family’s traditional design feature, the 1815 RATTRAPANTE carries the rail-track minute scale and distinctive Arabic numerals.

 The movement is finished to the highest standards, as is typical for Lange.
-It was developed specifically for this timepiece in the Lange manufactory - a rarity in the field of mechanical split-seconds chronographs.
-The development of movements within the company’s own manufactory symbolises the drive that enables A. Lange & Söhne to follow its own path.
+It was developed specifically for this timepiece in the Lange manufacture - a rarity in the field of mechanical split-seconds chronographs.
+The development of movements within the company’s own manufacture symbolises the drive that enables A. Lange & Söhne to follow its own path.
 This was a prerequisite for the unique design of the watch.
 Instead of the traditional horizontal positioning of the small second and minute counters at 3 and 9 o'clock, these two displays are placed vertically at 12 and 6 o'clock.

 Whether you are in search of a specific model, have questions out of interest or need a service request for your timepiece – we are delighted to help you.
 We are at your service by phone, email or in one of our boutiques.